MicrosoftDocs/architecture-center/docs/microservices/design/compute-options.md

 If you choose AKS as the compute platform to deploy microservices, you need to understand cost optimization best practices.
 For more information, see [Optimize costs in Azure Kubernetes Service](/azure/aks/best-practices-cost).

-If you choose Container Apps as the microservices compute platform, you need to understand the various billing models and decide on the deployment model for your microservices based on your workload requirements.
+If you choose Container Apps as your microservices compute platform, you need to understand the various billing models and decide on the deployment model for your microservices based on your workload requirements.
 For more information, see [Billing in Container Apps](/azure/container-apps/billing).

-If you choose Azure Functions as the microservices compute platform, you need to understand the various billing models and decide on the functions plan based on your workload requirements.
-For more information, see [Estimate consumption-based costs](/azure/azure-functions/functions-consumption-costs).
-For more information about billing models for various function plans, see [Azure Functions scale and hosting](/azure/azure-functions/functions-scale#billing).
+If you choose Azure Functions as your microservices compute platform, you need to understand the various billing models and decide on the Functions plan based on your workload requirements.
+For more information, see [Estimate consumption-based costs](/azure/azure-functions/functions-consumption-costs) and [Azure Functions plan details](/azure/azure-functions/functions-scale#billing).

-### Operational Excellence
+### Operational excellence

-Operational Excellence covers the operations processes that deploy an application and keep it running in production.
-For more information, see [Overview of the Operational Excellence pillar](/azure/well-architected/operational-excellence/).
+Operational excellence covers the operations processes that deploy an application and keep it running in production.
+For more information, see [Design review checklist for Operational Excellence](/azure/well-architected/operational-excellence/checklist).

 You can deploy all of the microservice compute choices that this article describes in an automated manner by using Terraform, Bicep, and other scripting languages.
 You can use [Application Insights](/azure/azure-monitor/app/app-insights-overview), [Azure Monitor](/azure/azure-monitor/overview), and other monitoring solutions to monitor these compute platforms and microservices.

+Consider the following factors when you choose between an orchestrator approach and a serverless approach:

 **Flexibility and control:** An orchestrator gives you control over configuring and managing your services and the cluster.
 The trade-off is more complexity.
 With a serverless architecture, you give up some degree of control because these details are abstracted.